Carvacrol: Synthesis and derivatives

 Carvacrol may be synthetically prepared by a number of routes.
 The fusion of cymol sulfonic acid with caustic potash results in desulfonation.
 By the action of nitrous acid on 1-methyl-2-amino-4-propyl benzene, one effects diazotization.
 Prolonged heating of camphor and iodine or carvone with glacial phosphoric acid have also been demonstrated.
 The dehydrogenation of carvone with a palladium-carbon catalyst has been established.

 It has also been prepared by transalkylation of isopropylated cresols.

 It is extracted from Origanum oil by means of a 50% potash solution.
-It is a thick oil that sets at -20 °C to a mass of crystals of melting point 0 °C, and boiling point 236–237 °C. Oxidation with ferric chloride converts it into dicarvacrol, whilst phosphorus pentachloride transforms it into chlorcymol.
+It is a thick oil that sets at -20 °C to a mass of crystals of melting point 0 °C and boiling point 236–237 °C. Oxidation with ferric chloride converts it into dicarvacrol, whilst phosphorus pentachloride transforms it into chlorcymol.

+Thymoquinone is a quinone derivative that can be synthesized through the catalytic oxidation of carvacrol.

 Antimicrobial effects

 In vitro, carvacrol has antimicrobial activity against 25 different phytopathogenic bacteria and strains including: Cladosporium herbarum, Penicillium glabrum, Pseudomonas syringae, and fungi such as Fusarium verticillioides/F. moniliforme, Rhizoctonia solani/R. solani, Sclerotinia sclerotiorum, and Phytophthora capsici.